Louisville in the American Civil War: Pre-war developments (1850–1860)

 Louisville also became a meat packing city, becoming the second largest city in the nation to pack pork, butchering an average of 300,000 hogs a year.
 Louisville led the nation in hemp manufacturing and cotton bagging.
 Farmington Plantation, owned by John Speed, was one of the larger hemp plantations in Louisville.
 Hemp was Kentucky's leading agricultural product from 1840 to 1860, and the leading commodity crop of the fertile Bluegrass Region.
 Jefferson County led all other markets in gardening and orchards.
 The sales of livestock, quality horses and cattle, was also important.

 Attracted by jobs and pushed by political unrest and famine, European immigrants flowed into the city from Germany and Ireland; most of them were Catholic, unlike the Protestants who lived in the city.
-By 1850, 359,980 immigrants arrived in the United States, and by 1854, 427,833 immigrants arrived to seek out a new living.
+By 1850, 359,980 immigrants arrived in the United States; by 1854, 427,833 immigrants arrived to seek a new living.
 With the increase in new immigrants in the city, native Louisville residents felt threatened by change, and began to express anti-foreign, anti-Catholic sentiments.
 In 1841, the growth in population prompted the Catholic archdiocese to move the bishop's seat from Bardstown to Louisville.
 The archdiocese began construction on a new Catholic cathedral, which was completed in 1852.
 This asserted Catholic presence in the city.

 In 1843, a new political party arose, called the American Republican Party.
-On July 5, 1845, the American Republican party changed their name to the Native American Party and held their first national convention in Philadelphia.
+On July 5, 1845, the American Republican party changed their name to the Native American Party and held their first national convention in Philadelphia, Pennsylvania.
 The party opposed liberal immigration policies.
 On June 17, 1854, the Order of the Star Spangled Banner held its second national convention in New York City.
 The members were "native Americans" and anti-Catholic.
 When the members answered questions about the group, they responded with "I know nothing about it," giving rise to the nickname Know-Nothing for the Native American Party.
 The new political party gained national support.
 The Know-Nothing party encouraged and tapped into the nation's prejudice and fears that Catholic immigrants would take control of the United States.
 Hostility to Catholics had a long history based on national rivalries in Europe.
 By 1854, the Know-Nothings gained control of Jefferson County's government.